 For more information on comparing home and contents insurance providers visit the Canstar Cannex website.

 Before moving into your home, you need to connect your utilities such as electricity, gas, water and telephone.
 The real estate agent can often refer you to different providers.
-For more information and a list of gas, electricity and water providers, visit the Essential Services Commission website or Your Choice website.
+For more information and a list of gas, electricity and water providers, visit Essential Services Commission or Victorian Energy Compare.

 Most people borrow at least some of the cost of buying a house through a home loan.